 Northstar Mining Museum in Grass Valley, CA

-The photos below were taken at the Northstar Mining Museum in Grass Valley California.
-The site the museum is located on used to be the powerhouse that provided power for the Idaho-Maryland gold mine.
+Most of the photos on this page were taken at the Northstar Mining Museum in Grass Valley, California.
+The site where the museum is located used to be the powerhouse that provided power for the Idaho-Maryland gold mine.

 If you are ever in Grass Valley, it is an interesting place to visit.
 The curator may even start the stamp mill up for you.